JEAN TONG, NUTRITIONIST, HALLEY MEDICAL AESTHETICS

 EFAs include omega-6 present in vegetables and red meat, as well as omega-3 present in oily ﬁshes such as salmon or mackerel and marine animals.
 Other sources rich in EFAs include avocados and nuts.

 We should not forget that healthy hair growth stems from the scalp, which is part of our skin.
-Hence, in the dietary management of hair loss, we want to make sure that we have enough nutrients essential for healthy scalp, thus eliminating scaling problems.
+Hence, in the dietary management of hair loss, we want to make sure that we have enough nutrients essential for a healthy scalp, thus eliminating scaling problems.

-It has long been recognised that some chronic scaling conditions of the scalp lead to increased hair shedding and temporary reduction in hair density.
+It has long been recognised that some chronic scaling conditions of the scalp leading to increased hair shedding and temporary reduction in hair density.
 So be sure to have sufficient amounts of B-complex vitamins, vitamins C and E, sulfur, calcium, magnesium, zinc, bioavailable copper, and other vitamins and minerals for healthy scalp and hence hair growth.